 Onwuachi-Willig is the author of According to Our Hearts: Rhinelander v.
 Rhinelander and the Law of the Multiracial Family (Yale, 2013).
 Her articles have appeared in leading law journals such as the Yale Law Journal, Virginia Law Review, Northwestern University Law Review, California Law Review, Michigan Law Review, Georgetown Law Journal, Texas Law Review, UCLA Law Review, and Vanderbilt Law Review, to name a few.

 Onwuachi-Willig is the recipient of numerous awards, including the Association of American Law Schools Clyde Ferguson Award (2015), the AALS Derrick Bell Award (2006), the Gertrude Rush Award (2016) from the Iowa Organization of Women Attorneys and the Iowa Chapter of the National Bar Association, and Law and Society’s John Hope Franklin, Jr., Prize (2018).
 Along with her coauthor Mario Barnes, she is the first faculty member to win both the Ferguson and Bell Awards.
-In the 2017-18 academic year, Onwuachi-Willig served as the William H. Neukom Fellows research chair in diversity and law at the American Bar Foundation.
+In the 2017-18 academic year, Onwuachi-Willig served as the William H. Neukom Fellows Research Chair in Diversity and Law at the American Bar Foundation.
 Most recently, she was nominated as an EXTRAordinary Woman in Boston (2019).
 Additionally, she and four black women decanal colleagues were selected to be the inaugural recipients of the AALS Impact Award in recognition of the extraordinary work they performed in collating the Law Deans Antiracist Clearinghouse Project in January 2021

 Onwuachi-Willig received the 2016 Collegiate Teaching Award at the University of Iowa College of Law and the 2012 Marion Huit Award, a University of Iowa award given to a faculty member in recognition of outstanding teaching and assistance to students, exceptional research and writing, and dedicated service to the university and the surrounding community.
 Other honors include her selection as a finalist for the Supreme Court of Iowa in 2011, identification by the National Law Journal as one of the “Minority 40 Under 40” in 2011 and by Lawyers of Color as one of the “50 Law Professors of Color Under 50” in its inaugural list in 2013, and election to the American Law Institute, American Bar Foundation, and Iowa Bar Foundation.